LewisTrundle/tactihelm-l5project/lab-study/experiment-session.md

 You will now evaluate each of the six schemes.
 The evaluation of each scheme is split into two parts.

-Before we begin, you will be given a chance to practice.
-After you have completed the first two schemes, we will take a short break, where we will ask you to complete parts of the questionnaire before continuing.
-This will repeat after you have completed schemes 3 and 4.
+Before we begin the evaluation, you will be given a chance to practice.

+After you have completed schemes 1 and 2, we will take a short break, where we will ask you to partly complete questions 7 - 16 of the questionnaire.
+After you have completed schemes 3 and 4, we will take another break for the questionnaire.
 After you have completed schemes 5 and 6, the evaluation will end and you will be asked to complete the remaining questionnaire.

-### Part 1: Training with Realistic Scenarios

-For each scheme, you will first be presented with a realistic scenario - simulating the approach of a vehicle from behind.
-During this scenario, the helmet will vibrate when the vehicle is first detected, and everytime the vehicle changes distance category.
-For example, if the vehicle goes from *far* to *near*, or vice-versa, the helmet will vibrate.
-These scenarios will last roughly 40 seconds, and are designed to get you used to how the encoding scheme operates.
+### What will happen?

+For each scheme, you will be be presented with three scenarios.

+The first scenario simulates the approach of a vehicle from behind, and is designed to quickly train you on how the encoding scheme works.
+It lasts approximately 40 seconds, with the helmet vibrating every five seconds.

+Once you have completed the short practice scenario for the scheme and are ready to move on, you will be presented with the other two scenarios.
+These randomly vibrate any one of the three tactors on the helmet using the current encoding scheme and are designed to test how well you can perceive the different vibrational cues.
+They are slightly longer than the practice one - lasting approximately 60 seconds, with the helmet also vibrating every five seconds.

+### What do I do?

 During a scenario, each time you feel a vibrational cue, please immediately note down what following distance you believe is being conveyed, using the aforementioned terms, *far*, *near*, or *imminent*.
 When the scenario is finished you will be given a chance to change any of your answers before you submit them.

 Both before and after a scenario, you will be given the chance to ask any questions.
-Please feel free to ask the evaluator if you require a break between scenarios.

-### Part 2: Testing with Random Vibrations

-Once you have completed the realistic scenario for the scheme and are ready to move on, you will be presented with two more scenarios.
-These scenarios differ from the realistic one in that a random distance will be represented every 6 seconds - vibrating the helmet.
-These scenarios last roughly 70 seconds, and are designed to test how well you can perceive the different vibrational cues.

-The process during the scenario is exactly the same as previously - each time you feel a vibrational cue, note down what following distance you believe was conveyed.

-Once again, you will be given a chance to ask questions both before and after each scenario.
 Please feel free to ask the evaluator if you require a break between scenarios.